GuohaoDai/guohaodai.github.io/_pages/life.md

   	</div>
 </center>

 The above image is my favorite photograph that I captured at SZU.
 The prominent feature in the foreground is the Department of Mechanics and Control Engineering building.
-As a fun exercise, I applied the **Disco Diffusion** model to transform the image into several unique styles, resulting in fascinating outcomes.
+Purely for entertainment and fun, I applied the **Disco Diffusion** model to transform the image into several unique styles, resulting in fascinating outcomes.

 <center>
     <div style="display: flex; align-items:center; flex-direction: row; width:100%;">
         <div style="width:100%;">
             <img style="border-radius: 0.3125em;
-            box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"
+            box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08); padding:1pt;"
             src="../images/CollegeLife/SZU.jpg" alt=""/>
             <br/>
             <div style="color:orange;